-† [Pathematoscopic.]
-From two Greek words, the first of which signifies sensation or feeling, as above.
-Alegopathematic, or say Alego-æsthetic Pneumatology has, for its single-worded synonym, the not unexpressive appellation Noology.
+Alegopathematic, or say Alego-æsthetic Pneumatelogy has, for its single-worded synonym, the not unexpressive appellation Noology.
+11

-It has for its subject spirit or mind, considered apart from all feeling, whether of the pleasurable or painful kind: considered accordingly with reference to the purely intellectual part of the animal frame: including simple perception, memory, judgment, reasoning, abstraction, imagination, &c.
+It has for its subject spirit or mind, considered apart from all feeling, whether of the pleasurable or painful kind : considered that is to say with reference to the purely intellectual part of the animal frame ; including simple perception, memory, judgment, reasoning, abstraction, imagination, &c.